gregjohnsonbiometrics/biometrics.utilities/README.md

 [^14]: Ripley, B.D.
 (1977) Modelling spatial patterns (with discussion).
 Journal of the Royal Statistical Society, Series B, 39, 172 -- 212.

 [^15]: Curtis, R. 0.
 1967.
 Height-diameter, and height-diameter-age equations for second growth Douglas-fir.
 For.
 Sci.
 365-375.

+[^16]: Glover G.R. and Hool, J.N.
+1979.
+A basal area ratio predictor of loblolly pine plantation mortality.
+For.
+Sci.
+25:275-282.